 Office: room 02.37 of the Faculty of Arts of the University of Leuven

-The goal of Costanza's research is to identify lexical features that are regionally patterned in written Standard California English, and to use this information to map regional California dialects.
-Her research is the first survey of linguistic variation in written Standard California English.
+The goal of Costanza's research is to identify linguistic features that are regionally patterned.
+Her focus so far has been written Standard California English.
+She uses linguistic information to draw maps of regional dialects.
+Her Ph.D. research is the first survey of linguistic variation in written Standard California English.
 Together with Jack Grieve, Costanza developed a new method of data collection in order to collect the quantity of data required for a lexical study.
 The method aims to identify patterns of regional lexical variation using site-restricted web searches in the newspaper domain.
-She also uses multidimensional scaling techniques to map her data and obtain geographical patterns of language variation.
+She also uses spatial autocorrelation statistics and multidimensional scaling techniques to map her data and obtain geographical patterns of language variation.

-Grieve, J, Asnaghi, C, Ruette, T. "Site-restricted web searches for data collection in regional dialectology". submitted American Speech
+Grieve, J., C. Asnaghi, T. Ruette (submitted).
+"Site-restricted web searches for data collection in regional dialectology."
+American Speech link.